stephenslater/Crowd-Dynamics/docs/index.md

 <!-- </div> -->

-Check out more visualizations [here!](visualizations.html) Through the use of deep convolution neural networks and big data platforms such as Spark, we are able to quantify some of the patterns in the Science Center.
+Check out more visualizations [here!](visualizations.html) Through the use of deep convolutional neural networks and big data platforms such as Spark, we are able to quantify some of the patterns in the Science Center.
 In the data, we are able to see: